danitrave/SCALT/docs/source/classification.rst

 1. **_adj_p_values.tsv**.
 Tabular file reporting a collection of p-values per each cell.
 Each p-value indicates to a likehood test.
 Therefore, the number corresponds to the number of cell types tested;
 2. **_adj_deltas.tsv**.
 Tabular file reporting a series of likelihood differences between the cell type specific model and the mean cell type.
 The number corresponds to the number of cell types tested;
 3. **_adj.tsv** file.
-Counts table after input set-up performed by SCALT.py by default;
+Counts table after input set-up performed by SCARLET.py by default;
 4. **_adj_genesExpressed_filter.tsv** file.
 Tabular file reporting either **PASS** or **EXCLUDE** if the cell expresses at least the minimum number of genes set in the -Min (or --Min) parameter or not;
 5. **_barplot_cellTypesAboundance.html**, **_barplot_survivedCells.html**, **_UMAP_2D.html**, **_UMAP_2D_ONTO.html** and **_UMAP_3D.html**.
 Collection of plots visualized in the report file.
 6. **_umap_2d_coords.tsv** and **_umap_3d_coords.tsv**.
 Tabular files reporting respectively the coordinates of the 2-dimensional and 3-dimensional UMAPs present in the report file.

-SCALT parameters
+SCARLET parameters
 ================

-SCALT.py makes usage of a collection of both positional arguments and parameters that can visualized typing the following command:
+SCARLET.py makes usage of a collection of both positional arguments and parameters that can visualized typing the following command:

 ::

-  python3 SCALT.py -h
+  python3 SCARLET.py -h

 Or:

 ::

-  python3 SCALT --help
+  python3 SCARLET --help

 The documentation should appear as follows:

 ::

-  usage: SCALT.py [-h] [-Min --Min] [-Notation --Notation]
+  usage: SCARLET.py [-h] [-Min --Min] [-Notation --Notation]
              [-Types --Types] [-CPUs --CPUs] [-pvalue --pvalue]
                [-out --out] Sample